auth0/docs/articles/client-platforms/vanillajs/00-intro.md

 description: A simple, multi-step quickstart guide to setup and manage authentication in your VanillaJS app using Auth0.
 ---

-This simple, multi-step quickstart will guide you through setting up and managing authentication in your VanillaJS apps using Auth0.
+This multi-step quickstart guide will walk you through setting up and managing authentication in your vanilla JS apps using Auth0.

 ## 1. Create an Application